The inverted full-back: football tactics explained

 Former Athletic and Leeds boss Marcelo Bielsa also utilised a version of the system, when taking Chile to the last 16 of the 2010 World Cup, while Roberto De Zerbi and Ange Postecoglou were already fans of the tactic before leaving a mark on the Premier League.
 Meanwhile, Mikel Arteta’s adoption of the system at Arsenal, is interesting in that it is perhaps more of a defensive ploy than an attacking one.

-The Spainard has placed a real emphasis on Ben White and Oleksandr Zinchenko sitting narrowly inside, to create a more structured shape when his team have the ball.
+The Spaniard placed a real emphasis on Ben White and Oleksandr Zinchenko sitting narrowly inside, to create a more structured shape when his team have the ball.
 Even when Arsenal lose the ball one of the pair tends to stay narrow, to ensure the opposition doesn’t have an easy counter-attacking opportunity, with no one protecting the last line of defence.

-But at a lower standard of football, there aren’t many pros to employing this tactic.
+And before your Sunday League team attempts to tactically embed a revolutionary 2-3-5 in-possession system, complete with inverted full-backs, you may want to stop and think.
+Are those selected in the roles truly excellent footballers?
 If your full-back is a no-nonsense defender whose primary concern is stopping the opposition wingers, having him or her on the halfway line trying to link play probably isn’t the way to go.

 Inverted full-backs also have to be agile enough to quickly return to their wide defensive position when the opposing team attacks.
 This is actually an incredibly underrated skill.
 After all, not many of us have Kyle Walker’s recovery speed and without that level of athleticism, it isn’t easy to stay defensively solid.
 If either full-back is unable to still effectively defend their flank, a team employing this tactic could quickly become overrun down the channels.

+When it's played well though, this tactic can be used to devastating effect.
 It also shows that defenders can be composed and technically excellent on the ball.
 Maybe the next generation will want to be Gary Nevilles after all?

 Jack has worked as a sports reporter full-time since 2021.
 He previously worked as the Chief Women’s Football Writer at the Mirror, covering the England Women’s national team and the Women’s Super League.
 Jack has reported on a number of major sporting events in recent years including the 2023 FIFA Women’s World Cup on the ground in Australia.
 When not writing on football, he can often be spotted playing the game somewhere in west London.